ADF Joins 16 States to Defend Privacy and Safety for Women and Girls

 Finally, as a Christian, Amelia understands that it would be wrong to lie to her classmates by referring to them using pronouns that do not match their biological sex.
 But the Biden administration’s rules could compel her to say things that she knows to be false.

 ADF attorneys are representing Amelia, and we filed a lawsuit alongside the states of Arkansas, Missouri, Iowa, Nebraska, North Dakota, and South Dakota challenging the Biden administration.
+In July, a federal district court ruled to immediately halt the Biden administration’s unlawful actions while this lawsuit continues.

 State of Kansas v.
 U.S. Department of Education

 In Oklahoma, ADF attorneys are representing 13-year-old Katie Rowland, who also is threatened by the Biden administration’s redefinition of sex.
 Katie was forced to endure an embarrassing and potentially unsafe situation when she encountered male students who identified as female in the girls’ restroom at her school.
-She was so uncomfortable that she began to avoid using school restrooms at school altogether.
+She was so uncomfortable that she began to avoid using restrooms at school altogether.

 Oklahoma subsequently passed a law ensuring only girls could use girls’ restrooms, allowing Katie to use the school facilities once again without feeling uncomfortable or unsafe.
 But the Biden administration’s new rules would override Oklahoma’s law and force schools to allow males who identify as female into girls’ restrooms.